-Do changes in the project require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially Has new information become available, resulting in previously undisclosed significant impacts, a Would the preject from the 2018 Final Determination for the Revised severity of previously identified significant impacts than those analyzed in the 2018 Final change in the feasibility of mitigation a) Would the project: Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or United States Fish and Wildlife Service?
-Project LTS-M No SEIS/EIR?
-No Measures? b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by the California Department of Fish and Game or United States Fish and Wildlife Service?
-NI No No No c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? ΧI NI No No No d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
-LTS-M LTS-M No No No e) Would the project: Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? from the 2018 Final SEIS/EIR NI Significance Determination for the Revised Project NI require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of previously identified significant impacts?
-No require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR?
-Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation measures? f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
-NI NI No No No
+Would the project: Significance Determination from the 2018 Final SEIS/EIR new significant impacts or changes in the severity of require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or United States Fish and Wildlife Service?
+LTS-M LTS-M No No No b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by the California Department of Fish and Game or United States Fish and Wildlife Service?
+NI NI No No No c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
+NI NI No No No d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
+LTS-M LTS-M No No No e) Would the project: Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance?
+Conflict with the provisions of Significance Determination from the 2018 Final SEIS/EIR NI Significance new significant impacts or changes in the severity of require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 change in the severity of significant impacts, or a change in f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
+INI NI NI NO NO NO